MinLL/MinAI/nsfw.md

 * NPC's will know when certain DW events occur (virginity loss, squirting, milk leak, cum leak)

 ### The New Gentlemen
-* LLM will be aware of exposed penis sizes.
+* NPC's will be aware of exposed penis sizes.
 * Currently, auto assigned addons are finicky (to be addressed in a future TNG update).
 Manually assign a type and size to PC/NPC with TNG hotkey to ensure LLM awareness.

 ### Deviously Accessible